harvardschoolofmouse/HSOMbehaviorSuite/README.md

 The Harvard School of Mouse (HSOM) Behavioral Control Suite consists of an Arduino State System controller and MATLAB serial interface for setting parameters and collecting/viewing behavioral events on-line.

-Authors:
+>Authors:
+  >

-  >-Matlab Serial Interface:       Ofer Mazor
+  >Matlab Serial Interface:       Ofer Mazor
+  >

-  >-Original Arduino State System Backbone:      Lingfeng Hou
+  >Original Arduino State System Backbone:      Lingfeng Hou
+  >

-  >-Matlab HSOM GUI Interface:       Lingfeng Hou and Allison Hamilos
+  >Matlab HSOM GUI Interface:       Lingfeng Hou and Allison Hamilos
+  >

-  >-Harvard School of Mouse Arduino Controllers:       Allison Hamilos
+  >Harvard School of Mouse Arduino Controllers:       Allison Hamilos

 Please note!!
 This repo is under construction.
 Last updated by Allison Hamilos on May 19, 2020.
 Please contact ahamilos{at}g.harvard.edu if you have questions.